English

 "I'm a worrier""My brain is running threat simulations"

-"I'm broken""My alarm system is over-calibrated"
+"I'm broken""My alarm system is overly sensitive"

 The Practice: When anxiety arises, say: "I'm noticing anxiety" instead of "I am anxious."
 Then ask: "What is this alarm trying to protect me from?"
 Thank the alarm for doing its job, then decide if the threat is actually real.